On the role of clustering in Personalized PageRank estimation: Experiments

-Next, to further examine the effect of clustering, we use \texttt{Direct-SBM}, a highly modular graph (one with subsets of nodes densely connected among themselves but sparsely connected to the rest of the network).
+Next, to further examine the effect of clustering, we use \texttt{Direct-SBM}.
 We fix $|S| = |T| = 100$ and sample $S$ and $T$ from decreasingly clustered sets via the following scheme: we first sample $S,T$ from a single community, we then sample $S,T$ from two communities, etc., until we sample $S,T$ from the entire graph, allowing us to observe a wide range of clustering.
 As in the previous experiment, we are interested in how algorithmic performance relates to $\| \Sigma \|_{\infty,1}$ and $c_T$.
-Here, we also compare these quantities to a clustering measure commonly used in the graph theory literature \cite{andersen2006local,andersen2007local}; namely, \textit{conductance}, defined for $U \subset V$ as
+Here, we also compare these quantities to a clustering measure commonly used in the graph theory literature (see e.g.\ the aforementioned \cite{andersen2006local}), \textit{conductance}, defined for $U \subset V$ as

 In Fig.\ \ref{figClusteringPlot}, we observe fewer random walks are sampled when $\Phi(S)$ is small (when $S$ is significantly clustered); similarly, the backward DP converges in fewer iterations when $\Phi(T)$ is small (when $T$ is significantly clustered).
-Furthermore, Fig.\ \ref{figClusteringPlot} shows that $\| \Sigma \|_{\infty,1}$ grows with $\Phi(S)$ and $-c_T$ grows with $\Phi(T)$ (here we show $-c_T$ because it is positively correlated with conductance).
+Furthermore, Fig.\ \ref{figClusteringPlot} shows that $\| \Sigma \|_{\infty,1}$ grows with $\Phi(S)$ and $-c_T$ grows with $\Phi(T)$.
 In short, our identified clustering quantities behave similar to conductance.
 In the runtime plot, we again show $\srank(\Pi(S,T))$ as a measure of overall complexity; this quantity (roughly) grows with the average conductance $\frac{1}{2} (\Phi(S)+\Phi(T))$, as does runtime.